Nicky Fadley

 Program Manager, Certified Peer Recovery Specialist

 Mandie Bishop, a native of Southwest Virginia, began working at Strength in Peers in October of 2021.
-She currently serves as a Certified Peer Recovery Specialist on the Side-by-Side program and for the organization’s Recovery Center.
+She serves as Program Manager of the Community Recovery and Resource Center in the Harrisonburg office and satellite office at Rocktown Health.
 Mandie has an associate’s degree in Legal Assisting from Mountain Empire Community College.
 In November of 2021 she completed her training to become a S.M.A.R.T Recovery facilitator.
 In January of 2022 she completed the Virginia Department of Behavioral Health and Developmental Services (DBHDS) 72-hour Peer Recovery Specialist training and completed her 500 hours of peer services.
 On February 25, 2022, she became Certified in the State of Virginia as a Peer Recovery Specialist.
 Mandie pursued becoming a Peer Recovery Specialist after many years of battling a substance use disorder.
 Her personal recovery comes from a 12-step background and the hope she received from others in long-term recovery.
 Her passion is showing others that recovery is possible through her own lived experience with addiction and recovery.

 What recovery means to Mandie: